Doing electronic stuff needs some basic test equipment. A multimeter

 magnifications with the standard 8× eyepieces

-- Repairs done: Homebrew LED illumination with a 3 W LED,
+- Modifications done: Homebrew LED illumination with a 3 W LED,

 antistatic mat over the microscope's base